Novros/CodeTeX/README.md

 will find application in target directory.
 In second option you can specify target directory or it will create own directory CodeTeX.

-### Perquisites
+### Prerequisites
-If you want to build this program, you must have installed Maven and Java 1.7.
+If you want to build this program, you must have installed Maven and Java 1.6.

 Copyright (c) 2015, Rostislav Novak.
 All rights reserved.